Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Here is a brief overview of the most important ERP modules:

-• Financial Accounting (FI)
+• Finance & Accounting (FI)

 • Sales & Distribution (SD)

-• Materials Management (MM)
+• Material Management (MM)

 • Warehouse Management (WM)

-• Purchasing (Purchasing)
+• Purchasing

 • Batch Management

-• Recipe management
+• Recipe Management

-• Quality control
+• Quality Control

-• Audit trail
+• Audit Trail

-ERP operating models: on-premise and cloud systems
+ERP deployment models: on-premises and cloud

 On-premise systems